cosmos/sdk-tutorials/academy/3-my-own-chain/reject-game.md

 ErrRedAlreadyPlayed   = sdkerrors.Register(ModuleName, 1108, "red player has already played")
 ```

-This time you add an event for rejection.
+This time you will add an event for rejection.
 Begin by preparing the new keys:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/reject-game-handler/x/checkers/types/keys.go#L45-L49]
 const (